Isaac Hopper

-Isaac Tatem Hopper (December 3, 1771 – May 7, 1852) was an American abolitionist who was active in Philadelphia in the anti-slavery movement and protecting fugitive slaves and free blacks from slave kidnappers.
+Isaac Tatem Hopper (December 3, 1771 – May 7, 1852) was an American abolitionist who was active in Philadelphia and New York City in the anti-slavery movement and protecting fugitive slaves and free blacks from slave kidnappers.
 He was also co-founder of Children's Village with 23 others.

 He moved to New York City in 1829 to run a Quaker bookstore.
 From 1841 to 1845 he served as treasurer and book agent for the American Anti-Slavery Society.
 In 1845 he became active in prison reform and devoted the rest of his life to the Prison Association of New York.